MACROGLOSSUM SAGA Butler, 1878 -- Grey-tipped hummingbird hawkmoth

 Japan: Hokkaido; Honshu (Karuizawa; Norikura Kogen, 1500m; Sejogahara; Kiyosato, 1300m; Tokyo; Dorokawa; Kyoto; Kobe; Fujiwara, Gunma Pref.); Shikoku (Matsuyama); Kyushu (Hikosan); Hachijo-jima; Ryukyu Archipelago (Okinawa; Awa-jima; Yaku-jima).

-Russia: Primorskiy Krai (Primorskiy; Kedrovaya Pad Nature Reserve).
+Russia: Primorskiy Krai (Primorskiy; Kedrovaya Pad Nature Reserve); Kurile Islands (Kunashir Island).

 GLOBAL DISTRIBUTION

 Northern India (Mussoorie, Uttarakhand (Bhuyan, Clark & Smetacek, 2019)), Nepal, Sikkim, Bhutan (Norbu et al., 2022), northeastern India (Arunachal Pradesh, Nagaland), southern China, northern Vietnam (Sa Pa), Taiwan, South Korea, Japan, and northern and western Thailand.
-The single record from the Russian Far East is of a vagrant.
+A recent 'colonist' of the Russian Far East and the Kurile Islands; it is not known if it is a late summer vagrant or if it is now resident in this area.

 Global distribution of Macroglossum saga.
 Map: © NHMUK.